Chapter 2 – University Faculty Senate

 Return to the top

-C. Normally, votes are taken viva voce or by a show of hands.
+- Normally, votes are taken viva voce or by a show of hands.
 A written ballot shall be required on any vote if requested by ten senators.
-The ballot shall state the name of each senator and his/her vote or abstention on the matter voted upon.
+The ballot shall state the name of each senator and their vote or abstention on the matter voted upon.

-K. Unless otherwise provided for in Faculty Policies and Procedures, Robert’s Rules of Order most recent edition, shall be the parliamentary manual of the senate, and the chancellor shall appoint a parliamentarian to advise him/her.
+- Unless otherwise provided for in Faculty Policies and Procedures, Robert’s Rules of Order most recent edition, shall be the parliamentary manual of the senate, and the chancellor shall appoint a parliamentarian to advise them.